-Now that we know the basics of hedge funds, let’s take a moment to review their history, which can help provide us with a bit more context about the hedge fund industry and how it grew to its present size.
+Now that we know the basics of hedge funds, let’s take a moment to review their history, which can help provide us with more context about the hedge fund industry and how it grew to its present size.

 Though other hedge funds began emerging shortly after, it took almost 15 years before hedge funds became mainstream investment options.
-Throughout the 1960s, hedge funds outperformed most mutual funds, but this outperformance happened fairly quietly, and hedge funds remained a relatively unknown investment vehicle.
+In the 1960s, hedge funds outperformed most mutual funds, but this outperformance happened quietly, and hedge funds remained a relatively unknown investment vehicle.
 This changed when Fortune published a piece highlighting how hedge funds had outperformed most mutual funds.
 Thanks in large part to this piece, by the late 1960s, hedge funds had become quite popular.

 Who Can Invest in a Hedge Fund?